 The important thing to remember if you are looking for something timeless, is to look for items of quality and leather goods from Fairfax & Favor provide just that.

 Help keep his trousers where they belong with a beautiful Narford Belt.
 The stylish and hard wearing distinctive braided design features a combination of elasticated cotton, high grain leather tips and keeper, secured and finished for strength with solid English brass buckle and pin.
 The buckle pin can be placed anywhere in the braid making this a versatile belt for sizing (and comfort).
 What’s even better is that Fairfax & Favor offer a personalisation service on their leather goods making it obvious you really put some thought into the gift.

-Also, if you are a regular borrower from the ‘Bank of Dad’, why not treat both of you to a personalised Walpole Wallet, keeping
+Also, if you are a regular borrower from the ‘Bank of Dad’, why not treat both of you to a Walpole Wallet, keeping

 your his money stylishly stored.